 Inter Miami Predicted Lineup vs. Cavalier: Concacaf Champions Cup

-Inter Miami take on Cavalier in the Concacaf Champions Cup round of 16 on Thursday looking to establish an advantage in the first leg.
+Inter Miami travel to Jamaica for their second leg against Cavalier in the Concacaf Champions Cup round of 16 on Thursday looking to advance.

-The Herons easily dispatched Sporting Kansas City in the prior round thanks to superb displays from Lionel Messi in both legs.
-Though, his availability for this game is up in the air as Javier Mascherano continues to manage his minutes early in the season.
-As such, the Argentine coach should field a similar lineup to the one that dismantled Houston Dynamo in MLS.
+Cavalier nearly stunned Miami in the first leg, but the Herons eventually emerged victorious.
+It wasn't their best performance of the season, and they should be much improved in the second.
+Especially after picking up a crucial win in MLS over Charlotte with 10 men.

-Messi will garner all the attention and spotlight when he plays, but Tadeo Allende and Telasco Segovia's starts shouldn't go unnoticed.
-Both players are performing well for the Herons early in Mascherano's tenure and should be handed starts once again.
+The question on everyone's mind remains: will Lionel Messi play?
+Given the aggregate score, it seems unlikely Messi starts.
+He could get a run out off the bench to get some minutes into his legs ahead of MLS on the weekend, but given Javier Mascherano's intent to keep Messi healthy this season he won't start.

 Here's what Inter Miami's lineup could look like on Thursday.